Convert Semantic to Instance Segmentation¶

 Returns:

-- The first array is a stack of per-class masks of shape (H, W, N), where N is the number of classes in the map.
+- A stack of per-class masks of shape (H, W, N), where N is the number of classes present.

 """